ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 | ----------- |--------|
 | 8 clicks    | 9 clicks|

 After going through this process, I found that CodeCapsules was clearer to me.
 CodeCapsules follows a direct pipeline - make a team, space, then a Capsule.
 There is less to click on and less clutter to get to production.
+Because Heroku is more mature, it is hard to find an unused domain name.
+I attempted multiple names - CodeCapsules accepted my first Capsule name immediately.